Anderson .Paak is a once-in-a-lifetime musical talent

 February 20, 2019

-Opening the evening was the multi-talented singer-songwriter and actress Tayla Parx.
-Now stepping in the spotlight as a solo artist, Parx has a bevy of songwriting credits that include hits like “Love Lies” by Khalid and “Thank U, Next” by Ariana Grande.
-Her performance was well received and she captivated the audience by belting out some impressive notes while glowing on stage in her aqua two-piece and her bright blonde hair.
+Kicking off the evening was the multi-talented singer, songwriter, and actress Tayla Parx.
+Though now stepping confidently into the spotlight as a solo artist, Parx is no stranger to success — her songwriting credits include chart-topping hits like Khalid’s “Love Lies” and Ariana Grande’s “Thank U, Next.”
+Her performance was met with enthusiasm as she captivated the crowd, delivering powerful vocals while radiating charisma in an aqua two-piece ensemble and bright blonde hair that lit up the stage.

 Check out the remaining 2019 tour dates for Anderson .Paak.